 Vitamin B12 is instrumental in the creation of new red blood cells and helps keep the nervous system functioning properly.
 B12 deficiencies can be asymptomatic but eventually lead to overall weakness, lightheadedness, the feeling of pins and needles, heart palpitations, vision changes, and more.

 Micronutrients for Bariatric Patients

-Iron is essential for our growth and development and is used to make hemoglobin which is a protein found in red blood cells.
+Our growth and development require iron, which our bodies use to make hemoglobin, a protein found in red blood cells.
 This protein transports oxygen from the lungs to all parts of the body.
 Iron is used by our bodies to manufacture certain hormones and has a plethora of other important functions.

-In the United States, a deficiency in iron is an astonishingly common condition within the general public and more so among patients who have had bariatric surgery.
+In the United States, iron deficiency is an astonishingly common condition among the general public and more so among patients who have had bariatric surgery.
 An iron deficiency can begin with dizziness, general fatigue, feeling light-headed, a rapid heart rate or palpitations, brittle nails, and more.
-A chronic deficiency in iron will eventually lead to anemia which can cause even more severe complications and possibly even death.
+A chronic iron deficiency will eventually lead to anemia which can cause even more severe complications and possibly even death.

 Video: Benefits of B12 Injections

 Additionally, if patients tolerate them well, they start their supplement regimen with chewable tablets and then move on to orally taking supplements.
 Furthermore, special bariatric multivitamins can significantly reduce the number of pills you need to take.
 It is important to ensure that the vitamins being consumed contain at least: